Exterior powers of a parabolic Springer sheaf on a Lie algebra: Abstract

 \section{Abstract}

-{ We compute the exterior powers, with respect to the perversely truncated multiplicative convolution, of a parabolic Springer sheaf corresponding to a maximal parabolic subgroup fixing a line in the defining $n$-dimensional representation of the algebraic group $G = GL_n$.
-We also consider a linearized version of the problem, and compute the exterior powers of the corresponding parabolic Springer sheaf on the Lie algebra of $G$, with respect to the additive convolution on the constructible derived category. }
+{ We compute the exterior powers, with respect to the additive convolution on the general linear Lie algebra, of a parabolic Springer sheaf corresponding to a maximal parabolic subgroup of type (1, n -- 1).
+They turn out to be isomorphic to the semisimple perverse sheaves attached by the Springer correspondence to the exterior powers of the permutation representation of the symmetric group. }